Questions? Call us today!

 7.1

-We will supply the Services to you from the date set out in the Order Confirmation until the contract is terminated by either party in accordance with clause 10.
+We will supply the Services to you from the date set out in the Order Confirmation until the Contract is terminated by either party in accordance with these Consumer Terms.

 7.2

-We will make every effort to provide Services on time.
+We will make every effort to provide the Services on time.
 However, there may be delays due to an Event Outside Our Control.
-See clause 18 for our responsibilities when an Event Outside Our Control happens.
+See clause 20 for our responsibilities when an Event Outside Our Control happens.

 7.3